snur206/reading-notes/301/class11notes.md

 ## sql vs nosql (Video)

-SQL stands for
+SQL stands for Structured Query Language.

-A relational database is
+A relational database means that a database works with certain assumptions or supports SQL language.
+This database is used with multiple tables that can be combined in queries.

-type of structure does a relational database work with
+The type of structure does a relational database work with are tables with rows and columns.

 A ‘schema’

 NoSQL database is